JainAnki/Micropython_RaspberryPi/README.md

 [ 3636.546701] usb 1-3: cp210x converter now attached to ttyUSB0

+#To burn the firmware

+esptool.py --port /dev/ttyUSB0 write_flash 0x1000 esp32-20190306-v1.10-16

 #The ESPTool flash_id command can be used to ensure everything is working.The port name returned by the dmesg command above.
+esptool.py --port /dev/ttyUSB0 write_flash 0x1000 esp32-20190306-v1.10-16
 esptool.py --port /dev/ttyUSB0 flash_id

 #Expected outcome of the first command